tsoos99dev/light-matter-interaction/README.md

 ## Configuration

+A new script can be created based on the example in main.rs.
+There's no CLI interface available for the time being.
 The capabilities of the simulation currently include the following:

 **Sources:**